-- Patrol their assigned areas and take action on traffic violations. - Investigate all fatal and serious injury collisions, felony DUI collisions, and police equipment collisions. - When available, and at the discretion of the C.I.B.
-Sergeant, they may investigate misdemeanor DUI and misdemeanor hit and run collisions, city equipment, city property and other governmental agencies vehicle collisions. - See that a Traffic Division supervisor is notified immediately of every traffic felony, fatal or serious injury collision they investigate. - Inform their supervisor of any unusual traffic incidents, reporting problems that delay or prevent them from completing their duties. - Be alert for unsafe roadway conditions or traffic control devices, and initiate appropriate requests to rectify the unsafe condition. - Seek supervisor's approval of completed reports as soon as possible. - Notify their supervisor if they are unable to complete their reports during normal working hours, seeking authorization of overtime.
+- o Patrol areas within the city and take action on traffic violations. - o Investigate all fatal and serious injury collisions, felony DUI collisions, and police equipment collisions. - When available, and at the discretion of the C.I.B.
+Sergeant, they may investigate misdemeanor DUI and misdemeanor hit and run collisions, city equipment, city property and other governmental agencies vehicle collisions. - See that a Traffic Division supervisor is notified immediately of every traffic felony, fatal or serious injury collision they investigate. - o Inform their supervisor of any unusual traffic incidents; report problems that delay or prevent them from completing their duties. - o Be alert for unsafe roadway conditions or traffic control devices and initiate appropriate requests to rectify the unsafe condition. - O Seek supervisor's approval of completed reports as soon as possible.

+Notify their supervisor if they are unable to complete their reports during normal working hours, seeking authorization of overtime.

 It is understandable that occasional situations will arise that will put a strain on strict compliance with this procedure, such as lengthy or complicated late collision investigative reports.
 At times, to maintain accuracy in recording events, and for officers who have worked long hours to get adequate rest, reports may be left incomplete.
-Under such circumstances, a copy of all completed information concerning the investigation, and rough notes, will be left for T.I.U. personnel with a note indicating the investigation will be completed upon the officer's return the next day.
+Under such circumstances, the investigating officer will complete the top three pages of the collision report in NetRMS and/or the top sheet of the arrest report before the end of their shift.
 This will be approved by a Traffic supervisor.